sumanta1997/Tomato_leaf_disease_classification/README.md

 However, the quality and quantity of tomato crop goes down due to the various kinds of diseases.

-So, to detect the various diseases in Tomato plants I've developed this project .

 It can detect various diseases such as  Bacterial Spot ,Early Blight ,Late Blight .Yellow Leaf Curl Virus , Mosaic Virus from images of tomato leaves